SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Getting from SF to Places Outside the City

-Here are a few details on getting around San Francisco to popular destinations in the SF Bay and Beyond.
+Here are a few details on getting around San Francisco to popular destinations in the SF Bay and beyond.
 I've included times to get there as well as the best public transportation where available.

 SF to/from Muir Woods: There are three ways to get to Muir Woods from San Francisco.
 You can drive (parking reservations are now required), take a shuttle from Sausalito, or go on a guided tour.
 Muir Woods is about 45 minutes north of San Francisco by car.